-Sublimation Printing: A useful Guide
+Sublimation Printing: A useful Guide and Sustainable Sublimation Printing

 What is Sublimation?

-Sublimation is a printing process where heat is used to transfer dye onto materials like polyester fabric, ceramics, metals, or specially coated surfaces.
+Sublimation is a printing process where heat is used to transfer dye inks onto materials like polyester fabric, ceramics, metals, or specially coated surfaces.
 It involves converting solid dye into gas without going through the liquid phase — hence the name sublimation.

 What You Need for Sublimation